 London of the late 19th century is a haven for political exiles of all sorts - refugees, partisans, anarchists.
-Verloc has made his living spying for the Russian goverment, an agent ...
+Verloc has made his living spying for the Russian government, an agent ...
 See full summary »

 An American girl inherits a fortune and falls into a misguided relationship with a gentleman confidence artist whose true nature, including a barbed and covetous disposition, turns her life into a nightmare.

 London of the late 19th century is a haven for political exiles of all sorts - refugees, partisans, anarchists.
-Verloc has made his living spying for the Russian goverment, an agent provacateur of sorts, while simultaneously providing information to the London police, specifically Chief Inspector Heat.
-When the new Russian ambassador demands he prove his worth or lose his salary, Verloc sets off a tragic chain of events that involves his pretty young wife Winnie, her retarded brother Stevie, and a figure called the Professor, whose fascination with explosives and destruction makes him the person to call on when Verloc needs a bomb.
+Verloc has made his living spying for the Russian government, an agent provocateur of sorts, while simultaneously providing information to the London police, specifically Chief Inspector Heat.
+When the new Russian ambassador demands he prove his worth or lose his salary, Verloc sets off a tragic chain of events that involves his pretty young wife Winnie, her intellectually disabled brother Stevie, and a figure called the Professor, whose fascination with explosives and destruction makes him the person to call on when Verloc needs a bomb.
 Written by

 Gary Dickerson <email@example.com>

 15 of 22 people found this review helpful.